marciomarinho/show-service/README.md

 - **Validation**: Enforced via regex pattern matching

 #### Alternative Data Stores Considered
-While DynamoDB was chosen for this implementation, the architecture supports alternative data stores:
+While DynamoDB was chosen for this implementation, I could have used other databases, or the code can also be modified and extended to support multiple database types.

 - **PostgreSQL/MySQL**: Traditional relational databases
 - **Amazon S3**: JSON storage for simple use cases
 - **Redis**: For caching or session storage